Advanced Practicum/Co. Ed. Specialist Intern Seminars

-Weekly, hour-long advanced practicum seminars are an integral part of the training program.
+Two half day long training seminars are an integral part of the training program.
 The format is both didactic and discussion/process oriented in nature.
 A wide variety of topics are covered that pertain to major areas of knowledge needed to be a competent clinician.
 Diversity is infused in all presentations.
 Particular diversity seminars are also highlighted throughout the year.
-In addition, ethical issues are covered every other seminar.
+In addition, ethical issues are also covered.

 Topics covered may include, but are not limited to Triage/Intake Interviewing, Lethality Assessment, Group Therapy, Crisis Intervention, Eating Disorders, Substance Abuse, Couples Therapy, LGBTQ, International Students, Sexual Assault and Abuse Recovery, Biofeedback, and Psychotropic.

 Trainees receive a minimum of 1.5 hours per week of individual supervision by a licensed psychologist or licensed mental health counselor.
 The supervision focuses most intensely on clinical work with individuals, couples, and groups.
 Trainees video record all counseling sessions and are expected to show these recordings in supervision as cases are discussed.
 Observation of live work is essential to high quality supervision.
 All trainees are expected to show tapes in both individual and group supervision.
 Cases are listed on the APPIC hours documentation template which is maintained by the trainee, and verified against the Titanium schedule at the end of the semester.
 Supervisors keep track of cases on an ongoing basis by way of the electronic scheduling system, Titanium.
 All notes are reviewed and signed by the individual supervisor.